SAP always ensures that its critical infrastructure is up to date and secure. Currently, the SAP Support Backbone infrastructure is being updated.

 After January 1st, 2020 all SAP Solution Manager 7.1 systems, and SAP Solution Manager 7.2 systems on SPS level lower than SPS07 will not be able to communicate with the SAP Support Backbone anymore.

-To ensure connectivity with the SAP Support Backbone after January 1st, 2020, SAP Solution Manager 7.2 systems must be updated to SPS07 or higher (plus additional SAP Notes applied) before this date.
+To ensure connectivity with the SAP Support Backbone after January 1st, 2020, all SAP Solution Manager 7.2 systems must be updated to SPS07 or higher (plus additional SAP Notes applied) before this date.

 Further information can be found on https://support.sap.com/en/solution-manager/sap-support-backbone-update.html.
 The relevant SAP Notes for SPS07 will be published on this page as well once available.